1. Code for human consumption

 Before you open a file, make sure that the file is present.
 Before you set focus to a control, make sure that the control is visible and enabled.
 Try to work out what conditions could cause your code to fail and test for them before they cause the program to fall over.
 Also use explicit data type conversion wherever possible.

-5. Name your variables to aid readability
+5. Name your variables and functions to aid readability

 There are a number of strategies to variable naming.
 The key is to be consistent and to be as informative as possible.
 If you name a variable